-Since joining DMJ in late 2018, Emilia has been a bright spot on our Governance recruitment team.Although focused on excelling through all areas, Emilia focuses much of her energies on Professional Services, Housing Associations and Financial Services sectors.
+Since joining DMJ in late 2018, Emilia has been a bright spot on our Governance recruitment team.Although focused on excelling through all areas, Emilia focuses much of her energies on asset management, insurance, property and construction.

 Emilia enjoys spending time with her horse and young puppy and likes to spend time going on walks round the countryside before stopping off at a local pub for a bite to eat.

 Emilia has developed a strong and established network within her favoured sectors as well as the wider company secretarial market and prides herself in assisting company secretarial professionals find their dream role.

 “Emilia demonstrated great dedication to securing a role for me.
 Emilia was responsive, a great communicator, friendly and took ownership of an issue.
 An exceptional consultant – I would highly recommend her for anyone searching for a new role.”